garrett-sutton/garrett-sutton.github.io/_drafts/vail.md

 mix of open space and glade skiing that was simply immaculate as this storm dumped it on us.
 I let out several child-like yips as we ventured through the trees on each run.
-And to add to it, there was literally no one anywhere during this time.
+And to add to it, there was no one anywhere during this time.
 This is what you dream of.

-Of note, we really only skiied to skiers left of the Skyline Express Lift in the Blue Sky Basin to avoid the potential of pushing from the bottom of Pete's Express Lift back to the Skyline Express/TeaCup Express lift areas.
+Of note, we only skied to skiers left of the Skyline Express Lift in the Blue Sky Basin to avoid the potential of pushing from the bottom of Pete's Express Lift back to the Skyline Express/TeaCup Express lift areas.
 Given it's so remote, Blue Sky Basin has to close early, so we headed back over into the Back Bowls.
-In Tea Cup Bowl, got knee deep runs as the storm kept hammering.
+In Tea Cup Bowl, got knee-deep runs as the storm kept hammering.

-Eventually the Back Bowls closed and we did a couple runs on the Northwoods Express lift.
-This just so happens to be where all of the people were at.
+Eventually, the Back Bowls closed and we did a couple runs on the Northwoods Express lift.
+This just so happens to be where all of the people were.
 On return to the top, we took a run to the base of Wildwood Express to position ourselves at the top of Wildwood.
-Fro there, we navigated blowing snow and steep/hard groomers for 2700 vertical feet all the way back down to Vail Village.
+From there, we navigated blowing snow and steep/hard groomers for 2700 vertical feet back down to Vail Village.

 And the fun didn't stop there.
 Just before we all got packed up for the day, Grace and I announced Baby Sutton was to arrive in